kottster/kottster/docs/table/configuration/api.md

   `string`, optional

   Specifies the name of the database table.
-If not specified, the `executeQuery` function should be provided to define the query.
+If not specified, the `customDataFetcher` function should be provided to define the query.

 - ### primaryKeyColumn